winson65/JavaScript/README.md

 # JavaScript
 The "Digital Clock" is the html file.
-Downloading and running it will open the clock in your defualt browser.
+Downloading and running it will open the clock in your default browser.